Vertical Transmission Prevention

 Vertical Transmission Prevention Investment

-Funding for operations research related to prevention of vertical transmission from mother to child at birth and during breastfeeding was virtually flat from 2011 to 2012 at US$43.8 million.
+Funding for operations research related to prevention of vertical transmission of HIV from mother to child at birth and during breastfeeding was virtually flat from 2011 to 2012 at US$43.8 million.
 The public sector accounted for most of this funding, with the US, through the NIH and USAID, contributing 79 percent.
 Other public-sector agencies—ANRS, Canada’s CHVI, India’s DBT, the Swedish Research Council (SRC) and the EC, contributed 19 percent of total funding for prevention of vertical transmission R&D, while philanthropic funding accounted for 2 percent.